somethingnew2-0/SimpleCSPM/README.md

 This sheet contains the list of running Cloud Functions with an [HTTPS Trigger](https://cloud.google.com/functions/docs/calling/http) and
 [ingress settings](https://cloud.google.com/functions/docs/networking/network-settings#ingress_settings)
-allowing all traffic as opposed to restricting it to internal VPC traffic or Cloud Load Balancing.
+allowing all traffic as opposed to restricting it to internal VPC traffic.

 By default, Cloud Functions require IAM authentication and to make a function truly public it needs to have an [unauthenticated invocation IAM binding](https://cloud.google.com/functions/docs/securing/managing-access-iam#allowing_unauthenticated_http_function_invocation) set after January 15, 2020 which this sheet does also check.
 The results in this sheet will overlap with the [Public IAM Policies sheet below](#public-iam-policies) for